Jerusalem is considered a holy city by three major faiths—Judaism, Christianity and Islam—and figures prominently in the Arab-Israeli conflict.

 During the 19 years when Jordan occupied eastern Jerusalem and its holy sites (1948-1967), Jerusalem was divided.
 Jews were expelled from eastern Jerusalem and barred from visiting their holy places.

 As a result of the Six Day War, the entire city of Jerusalem and its holy sites came under Jewish control.
 Israel reunified the city, extending Israeli law, jurisdiction and administration to the parts previously occupied by Jordan.
-The Israeli Knesset passed laws to protect holy sites and ensure freedom of worship to all, and offered Israeli citizenship to Jerusalem’s Arab residents, most of whom declined.
+The Israeli Knesset passed laws to protect holy sites and ensure freedom of worship to all, gave Jerusalem’s Arab residents permanent residency status and formally invited them to apply for Israeli citizenship, although most declined.

 Since 1967, Jerusalem has become a focal point of the Palestinian-Israeli conflict.
 In 1980, Israel passed the Basic Law: Jerusalem Capital of Israel, reaffirming the unified Jerusalem as its eternal, undivided capital.
 Palestinians insist Jerusalem must be the capital of their intended state.